Ben-Ganon/Obsidian_Olympus_DnD/General/Combat Mechanics.md

 	Some actions take no time at all and they are defined as Instant Actions.
 	These include scoping the battlefield (Intuition Roll) or using Boons with Cast Time Instant.
 	This can be done at any point in the turn.
+	You can use the movement, action, and bonus action in any order.

 - Sizes and their effects on combat:
 	Each creature has a size: Small, Medium or Large.